victoni/js-paths/README.md

 # js-paths
 Relative URL paths assembled from over 1 million javascript files from bug bounty targets.
-Parsed using [xnLinkFinder](https://github.com/xnl-h4ck3r/xnLinkFinder) and [gau](https://github.com/lc/gau) for unlinked js files.
+File discovery using [hakrawler](https://github.com/hakluke/hakrawler) (and [gau](https://github.com/lc/gau) for unlinked js files) and parsed using [xnLinkFinder](https://github.com/xnl-h4ck3r/xnLinkFinder).

 The files are divided in api and sensitive info-related paths.
 For api: